imgag/aiDIVA/doc/aidiva/run_aidiva.md

 It is possible to run only parts of our software.
 In total we have three different modi in which our software can be run: *aiDIVA-RF*, *aiDIVA-meta*, *aiDIVA-meta-RF*.

+Please be adviced that for the *aiDIVA-meta* mode you need the two evidence-based files *eb_dom.GSvar* and *eb_rec.GSvar*.
+These files can be created using the [VariantRanking](https://github.com/imgag/ngs-bits/blob/master/doc/tools/VariantRanking/index.md) tool which is part of the [ngs-bits](https://github.com/imgag/ngs-bits) tool collection.
+The VariantRanking tool needs as input a GSvar file which can be created if you process your VCF file with the [megSAP](https://github.com/imgag/megSAP) pipeline.
+Please head over to these repositories to have detailled instructions on how to use the tools.

 ## Modes for Running aiDIVA